Grandfather Mountain Hiking Tips

 - Make people aware of your plan so if anything were to happen someone would know to look for you or where to find you.

 - Dogs must be leashed for their safety and protection of animals and plants that live on the mountain.
-Due to ladders and cables on Grandfather Trail, it can be dangerous for dogs.
+Due to ladders and cables on Grandfather Trail, it is dangerous for dogs.

 - Filling out hiking permits at the trailhead is required before hitting the more strenuous backcountry trails.